Akuli/jou/doc/tutorial.md

 ## What next?

-To learn More about Jou, I recommend:
+To learn more about Jou, I recommend:
 - reading other documentation files in the [doc](../doc/) folder
 - reading files in [stdlib/](../stdlib/)
 - writing small Jou programs (e.g. [Advent of Code](https://adventofcode.com/))